Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Experiment Details

 \subsection{Boss Combat Task}

-We manually implemented three representative and challenging task scenarios: defeating the Elder Guardian in an ocean monument in the Overworld, defeating the Wither in the Nether, and defeating the Ender Dragon in the End.
-Defeating the Ender Dragon represents the final achievement in the game.
+In Minecraft, there are three primary world dimensions: Overworld, Nether, and End.
+Each dimension hosts powerful boss monsters whose defeat is considered the pinnacle challenge for players of Minecraft.
+Based on this, we have predefined three combat tasks:

+\begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Elder Guardian (Overworld):} This task involves defeating the formidable boss \textit{ Elder Guardian} within complex underwater terrain of an ocean monument.
+Agents must also contend with other surrounding monsters, adding complexity that requires the MAS to develop effective combat strategies.

+\item \textbf{Wither (Nether):} This task involves battling the powerful boss \textit{Wither} in the Nether.
+Agents face additional challenges from smaller enemies such as piglins and ghasts, amidst a landscape filled with lava and other hazards.
+When the Wither's health drops below half, it enters a berserk state where it becomes immune to ranged attacks, necessitating the MAS to dynamically adjust combat strategies based on real-time observations.

+\item \textbf{Ender Dragon (End):} Defeating the \textit{Ender Dragon} in the End is considered the ultimate challenge in Minecraft.
+Multiple agents need to strategically cooperate by first destroying the end crystals located atop obsidian pillars to disable the dragon’s healing mechanism before engaging in battle with the dragon and its surrounding endermen, requiring the MAS to adjust tactics adaptively. \end{itemize}

 Prior to each combat, agents were equipped with standardized combat resources, including a full set of diamond armor (validated as efficiently collectible through our resource collection experiments), bow and arrows, and some consumables.
 In all experiments, the standardized combat resources remained consistent.
 A single LLM call initialized resource allocation, distributing equipment to each agent through a dictionary-based assignment system.
-Agents were then teleported to designated combat locations, where boss monsters and supporting entities (e.g., Guardians near the Elder Guardian, End Crystals for Ender Dragon healing) were spawned to ensure scenario complexity.
+Agents were then teleported to designated combat locations, where boss monsters and supporting entities (\textit{e.g.}, Guardians near the Elder Guardian, End Crystals for Ender Dragon healing) were spawned to ensure scenario complexity.
 During combat, real-time progress information (boss health, remaining End Crystals, etc.) was communicated through the chat system to support strategic planning.
 Task completion time was measured excluding initialization phases.